 AGRI and a new energy future for the Black Sea region

 2011 I was briefly involved in a project called AGRI – the Azerbaijan, Georgia, Romania Interconnector.
-I was intrigued, because even if this project was daring and exotic, it had immediate appeal to me.
+I was intrigued because even if this project was daring and exotic, it had immediate appeal to me.

 But this would not have been the first project that makes sense and still does not get thumbs pointing up and it will sure not be the last.

-But as long as a sky-high oil price gave everyone the feeling that any otherwise unrealistic project would fly, down to earth options are not even on the table.
+But as long as a sky-high oil price gave everyone the feeling that any otherwise unrealistic project would fly, down-to-earth options are not even on the table.
 When Azerbaijan had the feeling that there would be fierce competition for their gas, they gambled around.
 When Nabucco and other pipeline projects competed for their gas supply, they dithered and waited.
 When Romania and Bulgaria had the feeling that first Nabucco and then South Stream would anyhow take care of future supply security, why bother?

 A project such as AGRI, however sensibly it would possibly be put together is not very sexy compared to those White Elephants – at least on first looks.

 However, as I said above: Times have changed and the genie won’t go back into the bottle anymore.
-It always made good sense to think about regional stable alliances with physical markets that are close and similar for the Azeri’s – they just would not listen in the past.
+It always made good sense to think about regional stable alliances with physical markets that are close and similar for the Azeris – they just would not listen in the past.
 It always made good sense for Eastern Balkan markets to seriously develop supply diversification and a measure of lesser dependence on the Russian bear but as long as those pipeline monsters were there, they would not listen.
 As nobody would have.

-The world over, scores of perfectly reasonable projects did not even stand a chance to be considered because the general madness and high prices made energy player hatch ever more grandiose projects and dreams, wagering that the market would remain stellar forever and swallow whatever folly came to be.
+The world over, scores of perfectly reasonable projects did not even stand a chance to be considered because the general madness and high prices made energy players hatch ever more grandiose projects and dreams, wagering that the market would remain stellar forever and swallow whatever folly came to be.

 But it didn’t.
 As so very often those outrageous dreams are exactly this – outrageous.

 Now, it’s back to the feasible, to the mundane, to the stuff that makes economic sense in a world with more sensible prices.
-But those projects are hard to find as many of the more sensible folks have either joined the bandwagon of those going for LaLa land or have gone totally disheartened as they could not afford to hold out against the unrealistic twinkle of the bubbleheads.
+But those projects are hard to find as many of the more sensible folks have either joined the bandwagon of those going for LaLa land or have gone disheartened as they could not afford to hold out against the unrealistic twinkle of the bubbleheads.

 But that does not mean that they are not here anymore.
 AGRI may have had an overblown beginning as its first steps as a project were shrouded in some foolish expectations as well.
 But there is a solid core of economic good sense to it and we want to get it exposed.

 One of the problems LNG always had is the colossal upfront investments necessary.
-Hardly anyone can afford them and it needs a very deep, strong and growing international market to justify them.
+Hardly anyone can afford them and it needs a very deep, strong, and growing international market to justify them.
 Those investments are so big because everything that happens in the supply chain is big – and I mean that in a very literal sense.

 In the Black Sea, however, distances are not vast and vessels can be kept smaller which in turn leads us away from the monstrous vessels and from all the other big stuff.
 Because there is another world in LNG, where things are much more measured in size and hence much more manageable.

 Mid-scale modular trains start at sizes about 10 times smaller than what one would normally find with the conventional type.
-They are modular so they are assembled at a workshop and put in operation as plug and play as the industry can imagine today.
+They are modular so they are assembled at a workshop and put in operation as plug-and-play as the industry can imagine today.

-A single 1 million ton train on the Georgian coast would not be a huge investment.
-The ship transporting the LNG could be 5 times smaller than the conventional carriers and could stay away from expensive and hard to weld alloy membranes or even more expensive spherical tanks.
+A single 1 million-ton train on the Georgian coast would not be a huge investment.
+The ship transporting the LNG could be 5 times smaller than the conventional carriers and could stay away from expensive and hard-to-weld alloy membranes or even more expensive spherical tanks.

 Processes would be simple and no complicated spiral wound heat exchange technology necessary and even the tank, a hugely expensive piece of equipment, could be much more measured in size.